ABOUT NORTHWEST IMMIGRANT RIGHTS PROJECT:

 SKILLS AND QUALIFICATIONS:

 You will need to upload a single file document including your cover letter, resume, and list of 3 references via our careers page: https://secure3.entertimeonline.com/ta/90199.careers?CareersSearch.
-For your cover letter, please indicate the position(s) and locations for which you would like to be considered, and describe 1) how your lived or work experience makes you a good fit for this role; and 2) what are some challenges you are aware of that pose barriers to providing legal advocacy to immigrant client populations.
-Full consideration will be given to those who apply by May 12, 2023, but applications will be accepted on a rolling basis until the positions are filled.
+For your cover letter, please indicate the position(s) and locations you would like to be considered for, and describe 1) how your lived or work experience makes you a good fit for this role; and 2) what are some challenges you are aware of that pose barriers to providing legal advocacy to recently resettled community members.
+Full consideration will be given to those who apply by May 22, 2023, but applications will be accepted on a rolling basis until the positions are filled.